devbarba/ze-delivery-backend-challenge/README.md

 ### Prerequisites

-To run the application it is necessary to have installed Node in version v13.7.0 or higher, Docker in version 19.03.5, build 633a0ea or higher and Docker-Compose in version 1.25.4, build 8d51620a or higher
+To run the application it is necessary to have installed Node in version v13.7.0 or higher, Docker in version 19.03.5, build 633a0ea or higher, Docker-Compose in version 1.25.4, build 8d51620a or higher and Yarn in version 1.21.1.

 ### User to authenticate to the API